Coherence, superposition, and L\"{o}wdin symmetric orthogonalization: Main Result: Equivalence of Maximally Resourceful States

-As the above discussion strongly indicates, by applying LSO in the opposite direction, that is, \(\text{LSO}^{\mapsfrom}\), it is possible to bring to light information regarding the maximal superposition states in dimension \(d\) (see Fig.~~\ref{figure2}).
-To this end, consider the following as a final example.
-The state \(\ket{\Phi_{d}}=({1}/{\sqrt{d}}) \sum_{i=0}^{d-1}\ket{l_i}\) is the maximally coherent state in dimension \(d\) \cite{Baumgratz-Coherence,Peng2016MCS}.
-Following the approach presented, i.e., combining Eqs.~\eqref{TheTermMu}, \eqref{TheTermKappa}, \eqref{QubitLSOformLeft-FinalGeneral}, and \eqref{VarphiGVarphi}, we can obtain
+where \(\braket{c_0}{c_1}=\braket{c_1}{c_2}=s\) and \(\braket{c_0}{c_2}=-s\) for \(s \in [0,\frac{1}{2})\).
+It turns out that, it is possible to bring to light information regarding the states with maximal superposition in dimension \(d\) (see Fig.~~\ref{Fig2}).
+However, it has to be noted that, each specified overlaps setting links the different forms of maximal states as seen from Eqs.~\eqref{QutritMaxCoherent1} and \eqref{QutritMaxCoherent2}.
+For instance, we have